 Blood Mania was directed by Robert Vincent O’Neill, who’s other notable films include, The Psycho Lover, Angel and Avenging Angel.
 Other notable contributors on Blood Mania include its cinematographers Robert Maxwell (Point of Terror, The Candy Snatchers, The Centerfold Girls) and Gary Graver (Invasion of the Bee Girls, The Toolbox Murders) and co-screenwriter Peter Carpenter, who also happens to be the star of Blood Mania.

-Just how much mileage that one can get out of Blood Mania, really depends on ones state of mind while watching this sleazy exploitation film.
-For instance if you go into this film expecting a story rooted in substance, then you have come to the wrong place.
-On the other hand if you are just looking for some good old fashion exploitation cinema, then you have come to the right place.
+Content wise, Blood Mania has all the ingredients one would want and expect from a Horror film.
+The film features a strong premise, the narrative is well constructed and pacing is never an as things move along at a good momentum.
+And just how much mileage that one can get out of Blood Mania, really depends on one’s state of mind while watching this sleazy exploitation film.
+For instance, if you go into this film expecting a story rooted in substance, then you have come to the wrong place.
+On the other hand, if you are just looking for some good old fashion exploitation cinema, then you have come to the right place.

 Both film’s included as part of this double feature are presented in an anamorphic widescreen.
 Of the two transfers, Blood Mania fares a lot better and the end result for this transfer is very good.
 The transfer for Land Of The Minotaur at times looks pretty rough, especially when compared to Scorpion Releasing’s transfer for the film under the title The Devil’s Men.